kmb40/aws-bootcamp-cruddur-2023/journal/week8.md

 - Added a bucket policy for the assets s3 bucket.[Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/main/aws/policies/assets-folder.json)

 #### Develop Lambda functions
 - One for Uploading.
-Obtains presigned url for s3 bucket and uploads/puts the image in the s3 bucket at that url.
+Obtains pre-signed url for s3 bucket and uploads/puts the image in the s3 bucket at that url.
 [Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/cruddur-upload-avatar/function.rb)
 - One for Authorizing.
 Verify that the uploader has the authority to perform uploads (is signed in via cognito) [Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/tree/main/aws/lambdas/lambda-authorizer)
 - One for Image Processing.
-Faciliate image processing when a file has been succesfully uplodaed to the uploads S3 bucket.
+Facilitate image processing when a file has been successfully uploaded to the uploads S3 bucket.
 [Ref](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/process-images/index.js)

 ##### Configured API Gateway
 - Configured HTTP API Gateway.
 - Created a POST routed to `avatar/uploads`.
 - Attached [Authorizer](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/lambda-authorizer/index.js) to the route.
 - Integrate [upload lambda function](https://github.com/kmb40/aws-bootcamp-cruddur-2023/blob/main/aws/lambdas/cruddur-upload-avatar/function.rb) to the route.
-**Note:** Activating access logging for the "default" stage caused noticable daily spend.
+**Note:** Activating access logging for the "default" stage caused noticeable daily spend.

 #### Configured SNS